osilander/203.311/Week5/Week5.md

 This genome is now well-established as the SARS-CoV-2 reference genome, with NCBI (the primary database for DNA sequence) reference number [MN908947](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.3 "The OG")

 One of the most important things to note here is that **this outbreak was not unexpected**, and the methods used to find and sequence this genome **had been worked on for years**.
 Please see [this perspective paper](./data/tracking.pdf "Pandemic preparedness") for some insight into this problem, and *note the date that the paper was written* (for emphasis, that is *January 2019*, 12 months before the COVID19 pandemic began).
-A figure from this [Cassandra-like](https://en.wikipedia.org/wiki/Cassandra#Gift_of_prophecy "It was going to come") paper can be seen below.
+A figure from this [Cassandra-like](https://en.wikipedia.org/wiki/Cassandra#Gift_of_prophecy "It was going to come") paper can be seen below.<br><br>

 <img src="graphics/realtime.png" title="People had been working for years on this problem" width="600"/><br>